Bizagi

 Bizagi is a privately owned software company established in 1989 with headquarters in the US, and offices in UK, Spain, Germany & Latin America.
 Its name is a portmanteau of "business" and "agility".

-The company provides enterprise software for Business Process Automation (Business Process Automation) on a low-code development platform (Low-Code Development Platform).
+The company provides enterprise software for Business Process Automation on a low-code development platform.
 The company originates from the industry of Business Process Management (BPM).

 Products

 Three products combine to make up the Bizagi platform: